metaplex-foundation/metaplex-ios/README.md

 ### findBidByReceipt

-The `findBidByReceipt` takes a `PublicKey` address and an Auction House, using `AuctionhouseArgs` in order to find the bid for that Auction House.
+The `findBidByReceipt` takes a `PublicKey` address and an Auction House, using `AuctionhouseArgs` in order to find the bid on the Auction House.
 In your app you could create an `Auctionhouse` using `create(input, callback)` or find an auction house with `findByAddress(address, callback)` or `findByCreatorAndMint(creator, treasuryMint, callback)`.

 ```swift
 public func findBidByReceipt(